MitchellHansen/voxel-raycaster/README.md

 # Build

 In order to build this project you must have Cmake, GLEW, SFML, and the OpenCL development libraries installed / downloaded.
 You're also going to need OpenCL compatable hardware that supports the cl_khr_gl_sharing extension.
 This project has, at some point, run on all three platforms: Windows (VS2017), Linux, and macOS.
-With a little bit of elbow grease it should still be able to compile and run on all these platforms.
+With a little bit of elbow grease it should still be able to compile and init on all these platforms.

 **Due to the depreciation of the OpenCL and OpenGL API's on macOS 10.14+ I will be removing mac support**